metrorailings/OwlBlog/content/posts/week-14-supercontest-picks-1.md

 **Buffalo covers if**
 their defense can force Pittsburgh's offense to play off schedule.
 \- OR -
 Josh Allen and his halfbacks rack up yardage against the second and third-string linebackers Pittsburgh will be forced to start.

+**Pittsburgh covers if**
+their offense goes through a sort of miraculous transformation following a crushing loss last week.
+Quite simply put, Pittsburgh will need to develop at least one more dimension on offense, be it gadget elements, a running game, or an intermediate passing game.
+The Steelers will also need to constantly harass Josh Allen, something that's certainly possible given how long Allen tends to hold on to the ball.

 ***